NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 Code points sequences are defined as **canonically equivalent** if they represent the same abstract character while also looking the same when displayed.
 In the last case `é` and `é` would be an example of this type of equivalence.
 When code points sequences are **compatible**, they might look similar, but are used in different contexts, as they represent different abstract characters.
 It is the case of `A` and `𝔸`.
 You understand the meaning of the word `𝔸mbiguous`, but the character `𝔸` is primarily used in mathematical texts.

 Based on these equivalences the standard also defines *Unicode normalization*, to make sure that text sequences have the same code point equivalence.
-You can read more on types of normalization in this [article](https://mcilloni.ovh/2023/07/23/unicode-is-hard/) by Marco Cilloni.
+Diving into this topic will mean going out of the scope of this post, but you can read more on types of normalization in this [article](https://mcilloni.ovh/2023/07/23/unicode-is-hard/#unicode-normalization) by Marco Cilloni.

 [^1]: This doesn't mean all code points are assigned.
 [^2]: One of the major benefits of using UTF-8 is backwards compatibility with ASCII.